Nick Easton: Professional career

-Pre-draft

 Baltimore Ravens

 Easton signed with the Baltimore Ravens as a rookie free agent on May 7, 2015.
-He was one of the team’s most consistent players during the preseason, earning the Ravens’ top overall grade (+9.1) from Pro Football Focus.
+He was one of the team's most consistent players during the preseason, earning the Ravens’ top overall grade (+9.1) from Pro Football Focus (PFF).
 His grade from PFF was also the highest of any center in the preseason and the seventh-best grade of any position player in the NFL.

 San Francisco 49ers

-On September 5, 2015, Easton was acquired by the San Francisco 49ers from Baltimore in exchange for a conditional seventh-round selection in the 2016 NFL Draft.
+On September 5, 2015, Easton was acquired by the San Francisco 49ers from Baltimore in exchange for a conditional seventh-round selection in the 2016 NFL draft.

 Minnesota Vikings

 On October 6, 2015, the 49ers traded Easton and a 2016 sixth-round pick to the Minnesota Vikings in exchange for linebacker Gerald Hodges.

 Easton made his first-career start in place of starting center Joe Berger in Week 13 of the 2016 season against the Dallas Cowboys.
 The following week, Easton again filled in for Berger for the second straight game after the veteran was unable to clear the concussion protocol.

 Easton earned himself a starting guard spot for the Vikings in 2017, starting 12 games at left guard before suffering a fractured right ankle in Week 16.
 He was placed on injured reserve on December 26, 2017.

 On August 13, 2018, Easton was placed on injured reserve after suffering a neck injury in training camp.